Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-1/README.md

 # Chapter 1 Exercise 1: ES6 Practice

 ## Objectives:
-* Create a new folder
+* Create a new MyWarmup folder
 * Create a small application file and execute it
 * Practice with some of the newer ES6 features.

 ## Steps

-1. During the warmup, you will be create a directory called MyWarmup.
+1. During the warmup chapter, you will be create a directory called MyWarmup.
 Create this new folder at the same level as `Demos` and `Labs`.
 If VS Code is open to the `Node-Intermediate` folder you can right-click below the other folders and choose new folder.
 If it gets created in an existing folder you can drag it to the correct location.

 1. In a file called myHobbies.js - create an array of 3 of your hobbies.
 Each hobby should be represented as an object with a name, and lengthInYearsAtHobby.
-Similar to this sports array.
+Similar to this sports array, only with lengthInYearsAtHobby as a numeric value.

     ``` javascript
     const sportsArray = [